bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

-**Example Command for multi-thread jobs that merge and then split the input tumor and normal BAM files**
+**3) Example Command for multi-thread jobs that merge and then split the input tumor and normal BAM files**

 ```
 $PATH/TO/somaticseq/utilities/dockered_pipelines/bamSimulator/BamSimulator_multiThreads.sh \
 --genome-reference  /ABSOLUTE/PATH/TO/GRCh38.fa \